QuanAnhHoang/Container-Port-Management/README.md

 ***

-# Assessment Details

-This assignment provides a chance for students to practice and apply all concepts learned so far.
-It is also an opportunity to get familiar with the analysis, design, and development of a software application with a practical project idea to get ready for life and work.
-In this assignment, you are asked to implement a text-based program using Java language and OOP techniques.
-There are 6 main parts:

-- OOP design and implementation: you need to design and implement a class hierarchy to make your program flexible and easy to maintain.
-- Problem-solving tasks: you need to apply control statements, algorithms, data structures, etc. to solve different tasks.
-- For simplicity, all interaction with the application will be done via a simple text interface (no GUI is required).
-However, it will provide all basic functionalities of a practical application (which may be further developed after completion).

 # Problem Details

 As the global economy develops steadily, the amount of traffic between container ports is adding pressure to the ports to increase capacity.
 Besides physical expansion, the alternative solution to increasing capacity is via increased port performance.
 Therefore, a need for a digital management system is required to replace the traditional paper-based system.